drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/README.md

 #### Debug and Verbose Mode

-To see detailed tool selection and execution activity (useful for debugging or understanding how the AI agent works), use the verbose flags:
+To see detailed tool selection and execution activity (useful for debugging or understanding how the AI agent works):

 ```bash
 python -m drug_discovery_agent.chat --verbose